viant/mcp/README.md

 ### Creating a Server

-#### Quick Start: Default Implementer
+#### Quick Start: Default Server

-[Default implementer](github.com/viant/mcp-protocol/server/default) can be used to quickly set up an MCP server.
+[DefaultServer](github.com/viant/mcp-protocol/server/default) can be used to quickly set up an MCP server.
-This implementer provides no-op stubs for all methods, allowing you to focus on implementing only the methods you need.
+It provides no-op stubs for all methods, allowing you to focus on implementing only the methods you need.
-Register handlers inline without writing a custom implementer type:
+Register handlers inline without writing a custom server type:

 ```go
 package main